 The company’s policies and stance on accessibility and inclusion

-Most of a company’s information can be found on their website or even on the job posting.
+Most of a company’s information can be found on their website or even on the job post.
 If you can’t find information that you would like to know about the organisation then you can add it to your list of questions to ask during the interview, or call and ask to speak to someone in their Human Resources department.

 Prepare questions for the interviewer